Prepare for tomorrow's needs today with a cost-effective solution designed specifically for small businesses.

 You need to consider your budget for migrating to ERP software and how long this process will take.
-You'll also need to consider if your company prefers a cloud, on-premises or best-of-breed solution.
+You'll also need to consider if your company prefers a cloud, on-premise or best-of-breed solution.
 The answers are not so straightforward and depend on the size and scope of your business.

 In rapidly growing smaller businesses, managers are sometimes unable to identify what’s happening in every area of their business.
 They may, for example, not know how much inventory their business has or requires.
-ERP means that owners and managers are getting a view of what’s happening in every area of their business, including: administration and operational functions, HR, procurement, manufacturing, warehousing, sales and marketing, customer service and more.
+ERP means that owners and managers are getting a view of what’s happening in every area of their business, including: administration and operational functions, HR, procurement, manufacturing, warehousing, sales and marketing, customer service, and more.

 Any small business owner looking for a successful ERP software solution must first gather the requirements of all stakeholders and carefully plan the project in advance, in pursuit of ROI.

-The reputation of ERP software as being clumsy, expensive and difficult to use discourages many small businesses ready to take the next step.
+The reputation of ERP software as being clumsy, expensive, and difficult to use discourages many small businesses ready to take the next step.
 What's more, many ERP projects fail because small business managers fail to consider:

-Most small businesses will find that cloud-based ERP software is typically less expensive to adopt and implement than an on-premises solution, due to its SaaS nature.
+Most small businesses will find that cloud-based ERP software is typically less expensive to adopt and implement than an on-premise solution, due to its SaaS nature.
 However, small businesses could be better served by considering a solution that combines the best of cloud ERP and on-premise ERP software.

-The good news is that an ERP solution is affordable, flexible and easy to implement.
+The good news is that an ERP solution is affordable, flexible, and easy to implement.
 It will help you and your small business function more efficiently.